 Oil Processing methods and equipment

 Oil processing is the best way to save money on purchasing new oil.
 Experience indicates that regular oil processing prolongs the life of oil and oil-filled equipment.
-Below we examine the basic ways of oil processing and oil treating equipment.
+Below we examine the basic techniques of oil processing and equipment.

 Oil processing by sedimentation

-This method is suitable for oil that has a low degree of contamination (with mechanical particles and water).
-If this is so, the oil is placed in a special sedimentation tank for a few hours.
-Sludge, dust, metal particles and water will eventually sink to the bottom of the tank, whence they are removed through a drain cock.
-The main disadvantage of oil processing through sedimentation is in its limited application and long duration (in some cases, settling can last more than 10-20 hours).
+This method is suitable for oil that has a low degree of contamination (with solid particles and water).
+Oil is placed in a special sedimentation tanks for a few hours.
+Sludge, dust, metal particles and water will eventually sink to the bottom of the tank, whence they are removed through a drain valve.
+The main disadvantage of sedimentation is in its limited application and long duration (in some cases, settling can last more than 10-20 hours).

 Oil processing by centrifugation

 Historically, the first methods of oil processing were based on physical phenomena.
-One of the methods of processing liquids from suspended particles and water uses an effect of centrifugal forces.
-The main disadvantage of centrifugation is its limitations.
-It is only used when the water in oil is in an emulsion state, and the specific mass of solid impurities exceeds the specific weight of processed oil.
-It cannot remove dissolved moisture, gases and various fibers, and would require additional methods for complete cleaning.
+One of the methods of processing liquids to remove suspended particles and water uses centrifugal effects.
+Centrifugation also has its limitations.
+It is only usable when water in the oil is emulsified and the specific weight of solid impurities exceeds the specific weight of processed oil.
+It cannot remove dissolved moisture, gases and various fibers, and would require additional processing for complete cleaning.

-The equipment for centrifugal oil filtration is centrifuges or separators.
+The equipment for centrifugal oil filtration is centrifuges, also known as separators

-The use of special elements for retaining impurities in oil is called filtration.
+.
 Stationary filters process the oil directly in the system.
-Filter presses process the oil that was drained from the equipment.
+Filter presses process the oil drained from equipment.
 They consist of frames and plates, with filter media in between.

-The main disadvantages of filter presses are leaks in their structure, which cause oil oxidation, they also need frequent replacement of filter elements and have a relatively low oil reclamation capacity.
+The main disadvantages of filter presses are leaks which cause oil oxidation; they also need frequent replacement of filter elements and have a relatively low oil reclamation capacity

 Coagulation is used when the processed oil contains a large number of small mechanical impurities.
-It is carried out by introducing special substances – coagulants.
-They enlarge the existing impurities in oil.
-Then large impurities are removed through sedimentation or filtration.
+It is performed by introducing coagulants.
+These enlarge the impurities in the oil, then the large particles are removed by sedimentation or filtration.

 Evaporation is used to remove moisture from oils.
 The principle of this process is based on the difference between boiling temperatures of oil fractions and water.
 The oil is heated to a temperature at which moisture evaporates.
 Then the evaporated moisture is removed through condensation.
-The efficiency of oil processing through evaporation depends on the created conditions: temperature and pressure.
-Their ratio should be optimal.
+The efficiency of oil processing through evaporation depends on the conditions: temperature and pressure.

-Also, the water is removed by air stripping dehydrators, which force warm dry air into oil to draw moisture out (usually a special vessel is used to catch the moisture in).
+Also, water can be removed by air dehydrators, which force warm dry air into the oil to extract the moisture.

 Electrostatic oil processing

-The electrostatic method of oil processing uses special electrodes to create an electric field.
-When processed oil passes through this field the polar particles attract to the electrodes and the neutral particles settle on the corrugated paper located between the electrodes.
+The electrostatic method of oil processing employs special electrodes to create an electric field.
+When the processed oil passes through this field, charged particles are attracted to the electrodes, and the neutral particles settle on corrugated paper located between the electrodes.
 Paper distorts the electric field, so neutral particles contact it at the points of greatest tension.

-The particles of impurities (coal, non-ferrous metals, iron, etc.) in oil receive a positive or negative charge, and respectively they are attracted to the electrode with the opposite charge.
+The particles (coal, non-ferrous metals, iron, etc.) in oil receive a positive or negative charge, and are attracted to the electrode with the opposite charge.
 The main disadvantage of this approach is the need for frequent cleaning of the electrodes.
-Also, it is advisable to pre-dry the oil to moisture content below 500 ppm (500 g / t) – to increase the efficiency of the electrostatic process.
+Also, it is recommended to pre-dry the oil to reduce water content to 500 ppm (500 g / t) to increase efficiency of the electrostatic process.

 Adsorption treatment is an integral part of any system for industrial oil regeneration.
-It is due to the good absorbing properties of adsorbents that remove not only to water and mechanical impurities, but also acidic components and aging products.
-In general, not all adsorbents demonstrate the same efficiency, and are selected individually according to oil contamination.
+Due to the good absorbing properties not only to water and mechanical impurities are removed, but also acidic components and aging products.
+In general, not all adsorbents demonstrate the same efficiency, and the specific material is selected individually according to specific type of contamination.

-Adsorption happens when oil passes through columns filled with absorbing material.
-A certain limitation of this method is connected with changing the adsorbent, which was saturated with impurities, or reactivating its properties.
-This inconvenience can be solved with GlobeCore equipment, where the reactivation of adsorbent goes in parallel with oil processing.
+Adsorption occurs when oil passes through columns filled with absorbing material.
+A certain limitation of this method is the need to change the adsorbent when it becomes saturated with impurities, or to reactivate it.
+This problem is solved in the GlobeCore equipment, where reactivation of the adsorbent continues in parallel with oil processing.

 Oil processing in vacuum

-GlobeCore produces CMM units for vacuum processing of oil.
-This equipment removes dissolved gases and moisture from oil, and receives the following parameters:
+GlobeCore produces the CMM units for vacuum processing of oil.
+This equipment removes dissolved gases and moisture from the oil, and achieves the following results:

 - volumetric gas content below 0.1%;

-- content of mechanical impurities below 8 g / t;
+- content of solid impurities below 8 ppm;

-In addition to industrial oil processing units, GlobeCore also produces other equipment for transformer maintenance: drying of solid insulation, refilling, vacuum treatment, etc.
+In addition to industrial oil processing units, GlobeCore also produces other equipment for transformer maintenance processes, such as drying of solid insulation, refilling, evacuation, etc.

 Complex oil processing

 There is no single way to accomplish oil purification.
 In practice, the oil always contains impurities of different nature and origin.
 Therefore, oil processing is complex and is accomplished through several approaches following each other.
-For example, the mechanical particles are removed through sedimentation or filtration, water and gases through high temperature and deep vacuum, and products of aging – through natural or artificial adsorbents.
+For example, the solid particles are removed by sedimentation or filtration, water and gases by high temperature and high vacuum, and aging products are extracted by natural or artificial adsorbents.

-GlobeCore Company produces compact and mobile oil processing plants that allow complex oil purification and recovery and are designed according to required capacity.
+GlobeCore produces compact and mobile oil processing plants for complete oil purification and recovery, designed for processing rate required by the customer.